Zwivel's Complete Guide to Lip Injections and Implants: Techniques, Cost, and Recovery

-- A corner of the mouth lift — also referred to as a ‘Smile Lift’ — involves creating a small triangular excision of the white skin around the upper oral area and then a lift of the lateral corners of the lip.
+- A corner of the mouth lift — also referred to as a ‘Smile Lift’ — involves creating a small triangular excision of the facial skin around the upper oral area and then a lift of the lateral corners of the lip.
 For a downward turning mouth, the procedure is performed using small incisions on the side of the mouth and removing the extra skin.

 - A V-Y lip advancement expands the vertical exposure of the vermilion permanently from one corner of the mouth to the other.

 Injectable fillers are used to temporarily fill out thin or wrinkled lips.
 They are made of either natural, biocompatible or synthetic materials and are also known as soft tissue fillers.

 The FDA has approved the use of these fillers, because the body eventually absorbs them and the lip plumpness goes back to baseline.
 Injectable lip fillers generally last 6-12 months.
 To undergo a safe lip augmentation, check that your doctor is using FDA-approved fillers, which are only available from licensed providers.

 Hyaluronic acid (HA) fillers are the most frequently used fillers in the United States today.
 They come in prepackaged vials that are ready to inject and are approved by the FDA for lip augmentation in adults 21 years old and older.

 According to the most recent statistics compiled by the ASPS, 80% of all injectable dermal fillers were comprised of HA.
 As with other injectables, results with HA last from 6-12 months.
 Some people won’t need more than one vial for lip augmentation; two vials is probably too much.
 Many HA fillers also contain Lidocaine to help numb the lips and make you comfortable during the procedure.